Maimonides and Aquinas

 -- Three extremely significant developments --

 A. Through contacts with Muslims in Spain and Italy.
-Along with work of Avicenna etc.
+Along with work of the Muslim and Jewish philosophers.

 B. Better versions from the Byzantine Empire, so the latins can translate from the Greek.